 You can start teaching this by luring the guinea pig onto your hand with a treat.
 Keep practicing until they are becoming more confident about putting their paws on your hand.
 Once they start getting the hang of that, start gradually raising your hand higher and begin to fade out the food lure.

-Raise your hand just a little bit higher until it is just barely out of the guinea pig’s reach.
-Reward whenever they try to reach up and paw at your hand, even just a little bit at first.
+While your guinea pig is standing, raise your hand a little bit higher until it is just barely out of the guinea pig’s reach.
+Reward anytime they try to reach up and paw at your hand, even just a little bit at first.
+Eventually you can start waiting until they are waving their paw more prominently before giving them the treat.

 Additional Tips For Teaching This Trick